This post may contain affiliate sales links. Please see my full disclosure policy for details

 - In a medium-sized mixing bowl, combine white cake mix with water, vegetable oil, eggs, sour cream and strawberry extract.
 Mix all ingredients together until well combined.

 - Chop the strawberries into dime-size pieces and toss with 1 tablespoon of flour.
 The flour prevents the strawberries from sinking to the bottom of the cupcake.
 Add the coated strawberries to the cake batter and fold to incorporate.

 - Divide batter evenly between cupcake liners, about 3 tablespoons for each cupcake.

 - Bake at 350°F for 14-16 minutes, baking times will vary by oven.
 Check the cupcakes for doneness by inserting a toothpick into the center of the cupcake.
 If the toothpick comes out clean, the cupcakes are done.
 Allow cupcakes to cool completely.

 - In a small bowl, combined pudding mix, and milk and whisk until the pudding mix is dissolved.
 Refrigerate for 10 minutes until the pudding is firm.

-- Slowly add the powdered sugar and continue beating on medium high until stiff peaks form.
+- Slowly add the powdered sugar and continue beating on medium-high until stiff peaks form.
 Stir the prepared whipped cream into the firmed pudding and fold until well mixed.

 - Remove a small piece of the center of your cupcake, using the melon baller or knife.
-Cut about ⅔ of way down.
+Cut about ⅔ of the way down.
 Set the tops aside.

-- Spoon the mouse into a large plastic bag (such as a Ziploc bag) and cut off the tip.
+- Spoon the mousse into a large plastic bag (such as a Ziploc bag) and cut off the tip.
 Fill the center of the cupcakes with the mousse, dividing evenly between each cupcake.
 Place the tops of the cupcakes back over the pudding and gently press down.

 You might also like: